ros2/design/articles/realtime.md

 This code snippet, when run at the beginning of a thread's lifecycle, ensures that no pagefaults occur while the thread is running.
 `mlockall` locks the stack for the thread.
-The [`memset`](http://linux.die.net/man/3/memset) call pre-loads each block of memory of the stack into the cache, so that no pagefaults will occur when the stack is accessed.
-(3)
+The [`memset`](http://linux.die.net/man/3/memset) call pre-loads each block of memory of the stack into the cache, so that no pagefaults will occur when the stack is accessed (3).

 #### Allocate dynamic memory pool